 “Running is a very mental sport,” he says.
 “If you have the determination to be successful and the dedication to prepare, you can overcome physical limitations and do very well.”

 Hiegel came to Good Counsel after serving as an assistant men’s and women’s track and field coach at Bridgewater (Va.)
 College in 2016 and ’17.
 Working primarily with the throwers, he helped the women win indoor and outdoor Old Dominion Athletic Conference championships both years.
 Katelyn Senger placed fourth in the discus at the 2017 NCAA Division III Outdoor Track and Field Championships to earn All-American honors.

-From 1979 to 1981, Hiegel taught leadership training at Valley Mill Kayak School in Darnestown, Md.
+From 1979-81, Hiegel taught leadership training at Valley Mill Kayak School in Darnestown, Md.
 Joe Jacobi is among the more notable athletes he coached.
 Jacobi won an Olympic Gold Medal in 1992 in whitewater slalom doubles canoe.

 Hiegel lettered in swimming, track and field and football during his three years (1971-74) at Good Counsel.
 Competing in sprints, jumps and mid-distance events in outdoor track as a junior, he received the team’s Coaches Award.
 He had to move because of his father’s illness and graduated in 1975 from Bishop Walsh High School in Cumberland, Md.
 He participated in track and football.

 From there he went to NAIA national track and field power Frostburg (Md.)
 State University, where he competed in sprints, jumps and one decathlon.
 After his sophomore season, he left the team for family reasons.
 He graduated with a bachelor of science degree in sports and recreation management in 1979.

 Hiegel spent most of his career working in outdoor recreation for such retail companies as REI and Bass Pro Shops.
 From 2011-16, he was president and owner of athletic eyewear company Blueye USA.